Bishop Challoner Teaching School Alliance

 You will be based at your main placement school for the whole of the programme except for a second complementary school placement which will take place in the first half of the Spring Term.
 The second placement school will be discussed with you and your school mentor before any decisions are made.

 Trainees on the salaried route will be paid on at least point 1 of the unqualified teacher scale, which in 2020/2021 is £18,169.

 Your school will pay the Birmingham City University tuition fees.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-GCSEs at grade C/4 or above (or its equivalent) in English, mathematics and a science subject at the point of enrolment.
+GCSEs at grade C/4 or above (or its equivalent) in English language and mathematics at the point of enrolment.

 Personal qualities we are looking for include:

 Applicants must meet the Department for Education’s Initial Teacher Training criteria, which means being medically fit and successfully completing an enhanced disclosure via the Disclosure and Barring Service (DBS) and satisfying any other safeguarding checks required for this course.

 Bishop Challoner Teaching School Alliance (BCTSA) consists of over 60 schools, including 30 primaries, mainly located across the Birmingham area with some schools situated in the surrounding areas of Solihull, Dudley, Walsall and Worcestershire.